BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

  - **Fast travel is turned off.** You drive, take a taxi, or ride the metro.
  - **You can only craft at a stash.** That means the stash in one of your apartments, or the trunk of a car you own.
 Your stash can't hold food, drinks or drugs.
 You can carry 80 less weight than normal.
  - **Money is tight.** Selling guns isn't a gold mine anymore, and Viktor wants €$33,000 for your chrome.
 See [Economy and Loot](#economy-and-loot).
  - **Act 1 has built-in gaps between missions.** When nothing is happening, that's on purpose.
 Go do gigs and earn money.
-See [Vanilla Quest Edits](#vanilla-quest-edits).
+See [Quest Changes](#quest-changes).
  - **Some stores, clubs, gigs and apartments are locked until your Street Cred is high enough.** This comes from Take a Breather.
 If a door won't open or a shop is closed to you, that's usually why.
 Someone messages you when a place opens up.
 See [Street Cred and Locked Areas](#street-cred-and-locked-areas).

 <p align="right"><a href="#top">Back to top</a></p>